open-guides/og-aws/README.md

     * [CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) is a streaming log storage system.
 By storing logs within AWS you have access to unlimited paid storage, but you also have the option of streaming logs directly to ElasticSearch or custom Lambdas.
     * A [log agent installed](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_GettingStarted.html) on your servers will process logs over time and send them to CloudWatch Logs.
     * You can [export logged data to S3](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/S3Export.html) or stream results to other AWS services.
-* **Detailed monitoring:** [Detailed monitoring](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html) for EC2 instances is must be enabled to get granular metrics, and is [billed under CloudWatch](https://aws.amazon.com/cloudwatch/pricing/).
+* **Detailed monitoring:** [Detailed monitoring](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html) for EC2 instances must be enabled to get granular metrics, and is [billed under CloudWatch](https://aws.amazon.com/cloudwatch/pricing/).

 ### CloudWatch Alternatives and Lock-In